 Hit and Run OCD

-POCD (pedophilic OCD)
+POCD (Pedophilia OCD)

 POCD is characterized by thoughts, urges or images of sexual behavior with children.
 This type of OCD is particularly difficult because it’s associated with strong feelings of shame.
 Sufferers are understandably very uncomfortable telling others about their thoughts.

-ROCD (relationship OCD)
+ROCD (Relationship OCD)

-HOCD or SO-OCD (homosexual or sexual orientation OCD)
+HOCD or SO-OCD (Homosexual or Sexual Orientation OCD)

-Learn more about this condition from our guide to HOCD.
+Learn more in our guide to HOCD.

 Subtype: Mental contamination